ambantis/play4jug/README.md

 dependencies.
 Scala 2.9.2 is used by sbt.
 And you'll need Scala 2.10.0.

-Next, in the upper-left-hand side of the Project Structure dialog box you'll an area called `Project Settings`, go ahead and select `Modules`.
+Next, in the upper-left-hand side of the Project Structure dialog box you'll see an area called `Project Settings`, go ahead and select `Modules`.
 In the right-side of the screen, select the `Sources` tab and you'll be presented with a list of source/test/excluded folders as well as a project tree.
 Within the list, start by clicking the `x` to remove everything except the Content Root